1.1 Definitions. In these Conditions, the following definitions apply:

 10.4 In respect of Goods, the Supplier shall invoice the Customer on or at any time after receipt of the Customer purchase order or purchase order reference number or in accordance with invoicing arrangements specified in the Quotation and subsequent Order Acknowledgement.
 In respect of Data, unless otherwise agreed, the Supplier shall invoice the Customer in advance as appropriate to the duration of the Project.

 10.5 The Customer shall pay each invoice submitted by the Supplier:

 (a) As specified in the quotation

 (b) in full and in cleared funds to a bank account nominated in writing by the Supplier, and

-10.1 All Intellectual Property Rights in or arising out of or in connection with the Data shall be owned by the Supplier.
+11.1 All Intellectual Property Rights in or arising out of or in connection with the Goods and the Data shall be owned by the Supplier.

-10.2 The Customer acknowledges that, in respect of any third party Intellectual Property Rights in the Data, the Customer’s use of any such Intellectual Property Rights is conditional on the Supplier obtaining a written licence from the relevant licensor on such terms as will entitle the Supplier to license such rights to the Customer.
+11.2 The Customer acknowledges that, in respect of any third party Intellectual Property Rights in the Goods or the Data, the Customer’s use of any such Intellectual Property Rights is conditional on the Supplier obtaining a written licence from the relevant licensor on such terms as will entitle the Supplier to license such rights to the Customer.

 (a) death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors;